-Eyewords was created by teacher Jennifer Orr in collaboration with a team of educators, speech and language pathologists, researchers, graphic designers, and computer programmers in an effort to address a need to differentiate reading instruction for young learners.
-Eyewords was initially developed to complement existing phonemic awareness instruction in kindergarten classrooms by providing a holistic approach to teaching the high frequency words, many of which cannot be decoded phonetically.
+Eyewords was created by teacher and special education resource developer Jennifer Orr, in collaboration with a team of educators, speech and language pathologists, researchers and graphic designers in an effort to address a need to differentiate reading instruction for young learners.
+Eyewords was initially developed to complement existing phonemic awareness instruction in kindergarten classrooms by providing a multisensory approach to teaching the high frequency words, many of which cannot be decoded phonetically.
 In addition to boosting the overall effectiveness of kindergarten literacy programs, it was quickly discovered that Eyewords has a tremendous benefit to children who struggle to read through systematic phonics instruction alone.
 Our core belief is that learning to read can be a fun, easy and exciting process for all.

 To bridge the gap between auditory short term memory and decoding, I worked with the natural inclination of young children towards visual and kinesthetic learning and focused on the memorization of sight words with the use of pictures.